 - Subcutaneous Lidocaine

-Unfortunately, Infusion Therapy is not covered by MSP, the provincial health insurance plan.
+Infusion Therapy is not covered by MSP, the provincial health insurance plan.

 Some extended health plans and other insurers cover the cost of treatment or part of the cost.
 Please check with your insurer to find out if you are covered.

 Note that some hospitals may provide forms of infusion therapy within their budgets that are funded by Health Authorities.